orbeon/orbeon-forms-doc/Form-Builder:-Section-Templates.md

 ![Defining a section template in Form Builder](images/fb-section-template.png)

+Sections can contain:

+- nested grids, with or without repeats
+- nested subsections, with or without repeats
+- services and actions (see below)

 When creating a form, the toolbox shows the available sections templates:

 - Global templates, created in `orbeon/library` form.